 Aroha Island is an important archaeological site.
 Middens, stone alignments and heaps, terraces and two burial grounds have been discovered.
 A wahi tapu was registered on the title in 2005.

-When Dr Colin Little purchased the island in 1971, he set about restoring it, removing sheep and goats, replanting many varieties of native and exotic ornamental trees and slowly removing exotic weeds.
+When Dr Colin Little and Margaret Little purchased the island in 1971, they set about restoring it, removing sheep and goats, replanting many varieties of native and exotic ornamental trees and slowly removing exotic weeds.

 In 2005, QEII National Trust reviewed the management of the island and announced its intention to manage it on a commercial lease basis.
 A community committee was set up and successfully tendered for the management of Aroha.